 All you have to do is enter a few details:

-From there, Rezi AI will generate a complete resignation letter for you.
-You can get started for free by signing up for an account here
+From there, you'll generate a complete resignation letter.
+You can get started with Rezi AI for free.

 See how it works in the video clip below: